 I was so excited when my son’s preschool teacher asked me for a recipe for classic pumpkin pie.
 I had it on my list of blog creations anyway, but this really got me going.
 Not only could I spread the word that plant-based and healthy is also delicious, but I just love sharing my recipes with friends!

 So, let’s start with the crust.
 Pecan crust is by far my favorite pie crust ever.
 It’s so buttery without all the unhealthy ingredients.
 And this pecan crust is just SO easy to make.
 You literally put everything in a blender or food processor and pulse until crumbly.
 Then you press it into your pie pan just like cookie dough.
 Of course, stop and shove a little in your mouth.
 Because who in the world could resist?

 So creamy and smooth you can’t stop eating!

 Next up, the filling.
 Because a good pecan crust is nothing without an amazing filling.
 And this one is amazing.
 The touch of molasses along with the coconut sugar really brings out the delicious pumpkin pie flavor.

 The extreme creaminess comes from the coconut whip, no plain coconut milk for this girl.
 When you want creaminess, go for the gold right?!
 I also added some coconut butter for texture and even more buttery taste.
 No jiggly light pumpkin pie for me.
 Jiggly is just gross, I’m a huge texture girl and my goal was thick and creamy, like a super thick custard.
 Goal.
 Achieved.

-This pie is like water, it’s a life necessity.
+This pumpkin pie with pecan crust is like water, it’s a life necessity.